undergrad-partner-school

 Admissions

-Knowing as much as possible about the institution's criteria for admission maximizes your chances of getting admitted.
-Here are the most vital data you have to know about admission policy and requirements at University of Dallas.
+You need to find out as much as you can about the entrance requirements of the university in order to maximize your chances of being accepted.
+Here are the most vital data you should know about admission at University of Dallas.

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 2,528 in 2023.
-University of Dallas has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 2,265 in 2024.
+University of Dallas has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the accepted students in 2023 was 27 while the average GPA was 4.
-That means that you need a GPA that's above average in order to get into University of Dallas; the same goes for your ACT score.
+The average ACT score for all the admitted students in 2024 was 27 while the average GPA was 3.9.
+That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.

-The new students had an average SAT Critical Reading score of 652 and an average SAT Math score of 626.
+The SAT Critical Reading average score was 652 for the accepted students, while the average SAT Math score was 626.

 Average Test Scores